Skip To Main Content

 • Wellness Coordinator

-• The committee is co-facilitated by Frank Schott, a community member with no direct ties to the District, and by a MISD parent.
+• The committee is facilitated by Frank Schott, a community member with no direct ties to the District.

 • The committee will provide updates to the community during their process.